Blog

 HAPPY TOFURKEY DAY: Expand the social, political, and economic dialogue with Native American Literature

 This month's book selection is "The Absolutely True Diary of a Part-Time Indian" by Sherman Alexie.
 For the past 500 years, Native Americans have faced violence and brutality, continuing assimilation policies, denial of land rights, and armed conflict.
 On Tofurkey Day you celebrate Underdogs such as Native Americans.
 Want to get into the spirit of Tofurkey Day?
 The traditional meal to serve is, of course, a Tofurkey.
-For the entire month of November 2022, items in the Tofurkey Day Specials category are discounted 20% when you use the Coupon Code: tofurkey.

 Read more →